×

 3

-The registration will be confirmed after the interview.
+Registration will be finalized after the interview.

 INVESTMENT FOR THE FORMATION